eroicaleo/ExploratoryDataAnalysisProject1/README.md

 # ExploratoryDataAnalysisProject1
-The submission for Exploratory DataAnalysis Project1
+The submission for Exploratory Data Analysis Project1